joffreybesos/d2r-mapview/README.md

 # Diablo 2: Resurrected map viewer

-Noob friendly map reveal for Diablo 2 Resurrected.
+Noob friendly FREE map reveal tool for Diablo 2 Resurrected.
 Use at your own risk, there is no warranty or responsibility taken for being penalised for using this.

-This repo will fetch the map from a backend map server and display it in the top left corner of your D2R window as shown below.
-The player position will also be shown with a bright green dot.
+This map hack is as simple as running an executable.
+It relies on a backend server that is offered for free but runs on donations.

+This tool is licenced under GPLv3.

+The backend map server relies on this project [blacha/diablo2](https://github.com/blacha/diablo2/tree/master/packages/map).
+This tool uses a modified version of that executable to generate map data.

 ![Durance of Hate Level 2](duranceofhate2.png)